Battle of the Pelennor Fields: Participants

-The Haradrim used elephants in the battle, as Pyrrhus of Epirus did in his invasion of Ancient Rome.
+The Haradrim's use of elephant-like Oliphaunts echoes Pyrrhus of Epirus's elephants in his invasion of Ancient Rome.

 Sauron's army from Minas Morgul, led by the Witch-king of Angmar (chief of the Nazgûl) greatly outnumbered the combined armies of Gondor and its allies.
 This army consisted of tens of thousands of orcs, trolls, and Men who had allied with Sauron.
-Sauron's forces included Haradrim Southrons who brought elephantine beasts, Easterlings from Rhûn and Variags from Khand, and many Orcs and Trolls.
+Sauron's forces included Haradrim Southrons who brought Oliphaunts, Easterlings from Rhûn and Variags from Khand, and many Orcs and Trolls.
 Tolkien describes the army as the greatest to "issue from that vale since the days of Isildur's might, no host so fell and strong in arms had yet assailed the fords of Anduin; and yet it was but one and not the greatest of the hosts that Mordor now sent forth."

 The defenders' numbers were considerably less.
 Faramir was outnumbered by ten times at Osgiliath.
 The companies from outlying provinces of Gondor that came to the aid of Minas Tirith amounted to nearly 3,000 defenders.
 Prominent among these was a 700-strong contingent led by Prince Imrahil of Dol Amroth, Denethor's brother-in-law.
 Their number was smaller than expected since Gondor's coastal towns were being attacked by the Corsairs of Umbar.

 Rohan, Gondor's northern ally, contributed a 6,000-strong cavalry army.
 The Men of Rohan (the Rohirrim) were "thrice outnumbered by the Haradrim alone".

-Further reinforcements from the coastal towns of Gondor sailed on Corsair ships to the city, led by Aragorn, who had a claim to the throne of Gondor, as he was descended from the last High King of Gondor and Arnor.
+Further reinforcements from the coastal towns of Gondor sailed on Corsair ships to the city, led by Aragorn, who had a claim to the throne of Gondor, as he was descended from Isildur, the last High King of Gondor and Arnor.
 He led a small force of Rangers of the North, representing Arnor.